-Normally, I would tell you it’s about what’s on the inside that counts.
-But when it comes to a job interview, that’s just not the case.
+Normally, I’d tell you it’s what’s on the inside that counts.
+But in this case, it’s not the only thing that counts.
+When it comes to a walking into a job interview, your appearance absolutely matters.

 While there’s a lot about the hiring process that’s out of your control, what you wear to the job interview is one of the few things you actually can control.
 This is good news because what you wear is crucial to making the best first impression.

-Obviously, you can’t go wrong with a classic cardigan or sweater vest—if I do say so myself.
+Obviously, you can’t go wrong with a classic cardigan or sweater vest, if I do say so myself.
 But let’s go deeper than that.
-Let’s talk about three really important steps you can take to guarantee you’ll walk into the job interview feeling like a boss.
+Here’s how to guarantee you’ll walk into the job interview looking and feeling your best.

 Ready to find your dream job?
 We'll show you how.

 Check out the company’s website and social media accounts for clues.
-But also, don’t underestimate the power of simply asking!
-That’s right—if you’re not sure what the appropriate dress code is, go straight to the source and ask someone in HR.
+But also, you can simply ask!
+If you’re not sure what the appropriate dress code is, go straight to the source and ask your recruiter or contact at the organization.

-Send a simple email that says, “I want to make sure I dress appropriately for the interview.
+Send an email that says, “I want to make sure I dress appropriately for the interview.
 What is the day-to-day dress code in your organization/on the design team?”
 Asking this will actually make you look thoughtful and prepared.

 - Don’t overdress.
 Nothing says trying too hard like being overdressed.